cataseven/Statistics-Graph-Chart-Card/README.md

         label: "Open"
         color: "#5dade2"
 ```

-Displays horizontal colored bars showing state changes over time — one row per entity.
-Entity names appear on the left, state labels inside each segment when wide enough.
-Hover for a tooltip showing state name, duration, and time range.
-Works with `binary_sensor`, `input_boolean`, `input_select`, and any entity with a `state_map`.

 **v2.28 additions:**
 - **Corner radius** is configurable via `state_timeline_corner_radius` (0–20 px, default 3).
 Set to `0` for sharp edges or use higher values for pill-shaped segments.